rccrdpccl/cluster-api-provider-openshift-assisted/docs/image_registry.md

   image-digest-mirror-set.json: '{"kind":"ImageDigestMirrorSet","apiVersion":"config.openshift.io/v1","metadata":{"name":"additional-registry","creationTimestamp":null},"spec":{"imageDigestMirrors":[{"source":"quay.io/example","mirrors":["10.1.178.25:5000/example"]}]},"status":{}}'
 ```

-The `AgentControlPlane` controller adds the `additional-registry-config` `ConfigMap` as an additional manifest to the `AgentClusterInstall` which can be verified by viewing the `AgentClusterInstall` CR:
+The `OpenshiftAssistedControlPlane` controller adds the `additional-registry-config` `ConfigMap` as an additional manifest to the `AgentClusterInstall` which can be verified by viewing the `AgentClusterInstall` CR:

 ```yaml
 apiVersion: extensions.hive.openshift.io/v1beta1